mrpnkt/gravagrabber/README.md

 # gravagrabber

 Retrieve a gravatar image dynamically from any e-mail address.
+You only need a browser and gravagrabber_min.html to run in any browser.

 ## Credits